adlnet/xAPI-Spec/xAPI.md

 ##### Details
-xAPI will use HTTP 1.1 entity tags ([ETags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19)) to implement optimistic concurrency control in the portions of the API where PUT, POST or DELETE may overwrite or remove existing data, being:
+xAPI will use HTTP 1.1 entity tags ([ETags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19)) to implement optimistic concurrency control in the portions of the API where PUT, POST or DELETE might overwrite or remove existing data, being:

 * State API